 If finances are getting you down, take advantage of all the free holiday activities on offer in your city or town.
 They might include checking out holiday lights on houses, street decorations, religious services, and local holiday concerts.
 Be practical with your gift-giving—suggest a Secret Santa process for big families or groups of friends so you only have to buy one gift at a set price rather than one gift for every person—both a cost and time-saving solution.

 Research shows that kindness toward others benefits the recipient as well as the benefactor.
 So contributing to others’ happiness actually leads to a boost in your own sense of well-being, both physically and emotionally.
 So get out there and do something nice for someone else, it can be as simple as giving someone a compliment to volunteering for a organization.
 See the following websites for ideas www.randomactsofkindness.org, www.govolunteer.com.au, and www.volunteer.vic.gov.au.

 Have a Crisis Plan

+Have a plan that includes important phone numbers and online resources (your supports, crisis services) and a step-by-step process to follow if your mood goes beyond the ‘blues’ to a more severe emotional downturn.
+If you find it difficult to get out of bed, you have lost the will to take care of even your basic needs, you are finding that you are drinking or using substances to cope, or you are thinking about suicide—these are serious signs of depression that require immediate attention.
 Always remember that you are not alone and there is always someone out there that can help.
-Have a plan that includes important phone numbers (your supports, crisis services) and a step-by-step process to follow if your mood goes beyond the ‘blues’ to a more severe emotional downturn.
-If you find it difficult to get out of bed, you have lost the will to take care of even your basic needs, you are finding that you are drinking or using substances to cope, or you are thinking about suicide—these are serious signs of depression that require immediate attention.

-So have a Merry Christmas, if you can.
+So have Happy Holidays, if you can.
 But if you can’t, that’s okay too.